Money and My Relationship with It

 by multiple, Jun 30, 2017

-On the evening of June 21, two years ago, the upstairs room at Teance in Berkeley was jammed full of people with a long waiting list of those not able to fit in.
-They were tuned in, however, for the live-stream of the evening program: a Service Space Awakin Circle being held on the topic of our individual relationship with money.
-I was lucky enough to have squeezed in.
-There was a palpable feeling of anticipation in the air.
+On the evening of June 21, 2015 the upstairs room at Teance in Berkeley was jammed and their large room downstairs was full of people waiting to watch the live-stream of the evening program - a Service Space Awakin Circle on the topic "Money and My Relationship with It."
+I was lucky enough to be upstairs where there was a palpable feeling of anticipation in the air.
+The event's speakers were Jacob Needleman (author of Money and the Meaning of Life) Min Xuan Lee, a social entrepreneur, Barbara Sargent (founder of Kalliopeia Foundation) and Mark Finser (founder of RSF Finance).
 Birju Pandya got things going...
 Richard Whittaker

 The conversation is something we think of as a first step.
 As far as today is concerned, we'd like to invite people to share something personal and perhaps even be vulnerable about their relationship with money.
 We'll start with a few friends who have been looking at these questions for a long time to help seed the conversation, and then we’ll go around and share our reflections.